ABOUT NANOCRYSTALLINE CORES

 Magnetization Curves

-For high frequency power supplies with rating of tens of kilowatts to hundreds of kilowatts these nanocrystalline C-Cores offer higher saturation induction of 1.23 Tesla and lower losses allowing for compact and efficient transformer and inductor designs offering:
+For high frequency power supplies with rating of tens of kilowatts to hundreds of kilowatts these nanocrystalline C-Cores offer higher saturation induction of 1.23 Tesla and lower losses allowing for compact and efficient transformer and inductor designs offering:- higher efficiency

 NANOCRYSTALLINE BLOCK CORES